National Gallery Singapore: Exhibitions held at the Singapore Art Museum

 While waiting for the building to complete its renovations, National Gallery Singapore has held various exhibitions at the Singapore Art Museum.
 These exhibitions include:

 Travelling shows and artworks

 Apart from displays within Singapore, the National Collection has also travelled to international museums and exhibition venues in the Americas, Europe and Asia.

+Poetry residency

+The Gallery has had three poets-in-residence:

+2017–18: Madeleine Lee, with poems from her residency published by the Gallery in the book, regarding (2018).

+2018–19: Edwin Thumboo, with poems in the book, Ayatana (2020).

+2021–22: Koh, Buck Song, with poems and haiga artworks in the book, the world anew: Poetry And Haiga Inspired By Art In Pandemic Times (2023).